Princess Henriette of Nassau-Weilburg: Work

 During her forty-year widowhood, Princess Henriette devoted significant energy and resources to philanthropic and social welfare causes, particularly in the town of Kirchheim unter Teck and the surrounding region.

 Princess Henriette was an early proponent of practical education for less privileged children.
 She offered support to newly established industrial or "craft" schools in Kirchheim under Teck, which were designed to teach poor children basic manual skills (for example spinning and weaving) so that they could earn a living.
 Through her patronage she helped bridge the gap between aristocratic responsibility and grassroots social needs.

-She also backed the establishment of a "Kleinkinderschule" (toddlers'/infants' school) which, overtime, evolved into what is now the modern kindergarten of the region (the present‑day Teck‑Kindergarten).
+She also backed the establishment of a "Kleinkinderschule" (toddlers'/infants' school) which, over time, evolved into what is now the modern kindergarten of the region (the present‑day Teck‑Kindergarten).

 She was the prominent driving force behind the establishment of the orphanage known as the "Paulinenpflege" in Kirchheim unter Teck: an orphanage she organised and funded together with municipal authorities and a foundation council.
 It opened in 1826 and provided a structured home and education for orphans under her patronage.

 In addition, through her personal resources and status she lent her name and influence to the creation of one of the most advanced hospitals of the era in her region.
 Her involvement included initiating, supporting, or underwriting the construction, equipping and inauguration of the hospital in 1840, which then bore the name "Wilhelmshospital" in honour of her son‑in‑law, King William I of Württemberg.
 Her impetus in healthcare marked her as a forward‑looking philanthropist.

 At her request, Albert Knapp, a devoted representative of Pietism, served as a preacher in Kirchheim unter Teck for several years.